 - Continuing education is required for recertification with the Canadian Orthoptic Council.

-- A bachelor's degree is required for admission to a doctor of osteopathy program.
+- A bachelor's degree is required for admission to a doctor of osteopathic medicine program.

 - A four-year program in osteopathic medicine leading to a doctor of osteopathy degree

-and A one-year medical residency are required.
-These qualifications are usually obtained in the United States.
+and a one-year medical residency are required.
+These qualifications are obtained in the United States.

 - Chiropodist and podiatrist titles are used interchangeably in some provinces, although the title podiatrist is becoming more common.
 The use of the podiatrist job title does not necessarily refer to doctors of podiatric medicine (D.P.M.).